EDIorg/EMLassemblyline/documentation/instructions.md

 #### .zip directory

-A .zip directory containing anything you want to put into it. .zip directory name should follow the same naming rules as for a table.
+A .zip directory containing anything you want to put in it. .zip directory name should follow the same naming rules as for a table.

 ### Step 5: Import the core metadata templates